 Many factors determine a horse’s resistance to overheating and exhaustion.
 How accustomed is he to his environment?
 Horses living where it is warm most of the year can tolerate heat better than horses who live in regions with seasonal extremes.
 Is he healthy and fit?
 The heart, blood vessels and lungs of a fit horse are better equipped to handle larger heat loads.
-Anyone involved with equine athletes or working horses should know what to look for-and what to do-to keep a horse from overheating.
+Anyone involved with horses should know what to look for and what to do to keep a horse from overheating.

 Too Hot to Trot?

 If a horse loses fluid (as sweat) faster than he takes in water, he will gradually become dehydrated.
-Extremely dangerous is heat plus high humidity.
+Heat plus high humidity is extremely dangerous.
 A horse gets rid of heat as his sweat evaporates, but when it is too humid, he just gets hotter.
 The temperature-humidity index (THI) can be determined by adding the ambient air temperature in degrees Fahrenheit to the percent of relative humidity.
 If the THI reaches 150, especially if the temperature is 85 degrees or higher, it is very difficult for a horse to cool down.
-If it hits 180, he should not be working at all.
+If the THI hits 180, he should not be working at all.

 Heatstroke most frequently occurs in horses who are overworked in dangerously warm and humid conditions, but it can also strike horses at rest in poorly ventilated stables.
 In heatstroke, the horse’s skin will be hot and dry.
 Heart and breathing rates will be fast, and body temperature will be between 106 and 110 degrees.
 The gums will look “muddy” instead of pink.
 Weakness and depression will progress to stumbling, collapse and possibly coma and death.
 Should this occur, a doctor had better be close by.
 The horse will need repeated rinses with cold water; ice water enemas, in some cases; intravenous fluids and medication.
 If he survives, serious illness and permanent brain damage can result.